Easy Classic Meatloaf should be a part of everyone’s cooking repetoire and it makes a killer sandwich!

-Easy Classic Meat Loaf is just what the name says, easy and classic.
-Our family has a funny relationship with meat loaf.
+Easy Classic Meatloaf is just what the name says, easy and classic.
+Delicous, just like mom used to make.
+Our family has a funny relationship with meatloaf.
 It has actually been about 15 years since I have made it.
-You see, our family had a traumatic meat loaf experience about 15 years ago and no one has eaten it since, until this past week.
-I decided it was time we get over our PTMLS (post traumatic meat loaf syndrome) and give it a try again.
+You see, our family had a traumatic meatloaf experience about 15 years ago and no one has eaten it since, until this past week.
+I knew it was time to give it a try again.

-Here’s the story: About 15 years ago I was in a dinner group.
+About 15 years ago I was in a dinner group.
 There were four of us and we took turns cooking dinner for all four families once a week.
-We would each cook one night a week for all four families and then deliver dinner to the other 3 families.
 It was awesome and 99% of the time we loved what was delivered to us on the other three nights.
-But then there was that one night, the meat loaf night.
+But then there was that one night, the meatloaf night.

-Now we had always liked meat loaf and it made a regular appearance at our dinner table until “the meat loaf” was delivered.
-I’m not sure what went wrong with, but “the meat loaf” was not the color or texture that it should have been.
-Let’s just say, the meat loaf went untouched and it never graced our dinner table again.
-I don’t think any of my children have eaten meat loaf since then, I know I haven’t.
-In fact, when I told them I was making meat loaf they all brought up “the meat loaf” experience.
+Now we had always liked meatloaf and it made a regular appearance at our dinner table until “the meatloaf” was delivered.
+I’m not sure what went wrong with, but it wasn’t the color or texture we were used to.
+Let’s just say it went untouched and it never graced our dinner table again.

-I went back into my recipe archives and found my old recipe for meat loaf and decided it was time to bring back the meat loaf!
-One of the best things about making meat loaf is having leftovers for sandwiches.
-I remember as a girl having meat loaf sandwiches the day after my mom made it for dinner.
-I liked it with ketchup!
+I went back into my recipe archives and found my old recipe for meatloaf and decided it was time to bring it back One of the best things about making meatloaf is having leftovers for sandwiches.

 - I used panko crumbs because that is what I had on hand but you can also use regular bread crumbs or seasoned bread crumbs.
 If you use seasoned bread crumbs leave out the Italian seasoning.